 First, you don’t HAVE to do this.
 I’m just making things easier to read for my wife and me.
 I got this idea from Todd Sepulveda over at The Prepper Website Podcast.

 Second, those best buy dates ARE NOT expiration dates.
-We don’t use those in order to get rid of food too old.
+We don’t use those to get rid of food too old.
 I use those dates for our food rotation.
 First in, first out.
-In other words, the newer foods go behind the older ones.
+In other words, the newer foods go behind, the older ones.

-This may be a deal-breaker for many preppers but I actually enjoy it.
+This may be a deal-breaker for many preppers, but I actually enjoy it.
 I come in with our just-purchased foods and lay them out on the table.
-Then, after turning up a little AC-DC, because I’m THAT cool, I take my Sharpie and start writing dates on boxes, bags, and cans of my food preps.
+Then, after turning up a little AC-DC, I take my Sharpie and start writing dates on boxes, bags, and cans of my food preps because I’m that cool.

-Then I simply pull that particular food down from that section, careful to not mix them up, and place the newer foods in the back.
+Then I pull that particular food down from that section, careful not to mix them up, and place the newer foods in the back.
 Then I replace the older foods with the oldest in the front.

 It sounds harder than it really is.
 I like it because I get time to play with my preps.
 Just joking.
 Kind of. 😉